rougepied/the-black-hack/esperanto/the-black-hack.md

 ## Banishing undead

 Clerics can attempt to banish all nearby undead as an action.
-They must successfully test their **WIS** for each group of creatures they are attempting to banish, adding the creature's **HD** to the roll.
+They must successfully test their **WIS** for each group of creatures they are attempting to banish, adding the creature's **VK** to the roll.
 A GM will determine which creatures are in any particular group.

-Undead monsters that are **Banished** by Clerics must spend all their movement (and convert actions to movement) to move away from the Cleric for 2d4 **Moments** after being **Banished**.
+Undead monsters that are **Banished** by Clerics must spend all their movement (and convert actions to movement) to move away from the Cleric for 2k4 **Moments** after being **Banished**.

 ## Usage die

 Any item listed in the equipment section that has a **Usage die** is considered a consumable, limited item.
 When that item is used the next **Minute** (turn) its **Usage die** is rolled.
 If the roll is 1-2 then the usage die is downgraded to the next lower die in the following chain:

-**d20 > d12 > d10 > d8 > d6 > d4**
+**k20 > k12 > k10 > k8 > k6 > k4**

-When you roll a 1-2 on a d4 the item is expended and the character has no more of it left.
+When you roll a 1-2 on a k4 the item is expended and the character has no more of it left.

 ## Magic items